angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 Try out `effect()` and `afterRenderEffect()` in your next Angular project and see how they simplify your state management and DOM interactions!
 > **⚠️ Please note that both APIs are in Developer Preview and may still be subject to change!**

+But time flies by anyway.
+Why not try `effect()` and `afterRenderEffect()` in your next Angular project today and see how they simplify your state management and DOM interactions, it certainly will not take much time until the APIs are stable!

 <hr>